Customer Experience Management

 Writing in InPublishing, my colleague Ian Eckert stated ‘we have to stop seeing our audiences as a homogenous mass and instead start to look at them as complex, highly-segmented entities with each segment having very specific needs that do not always overlap as much as we would like.’
 This statement has become increasingly relevant, as personalisation has become a key driver behind a successful customer experience strategy implementation.
 Audiences today demand services focussed on their needs.
 But you can’t achieve this if you don’t properly understand the client you are dealing with.
 Joined up data is key.

 The right technology will allow you to free the audience data you have collected from your different information silos and bring them together to create a single customer view.
-Gathering this data in one place can help you understand not only how your customers interact both direct and indirectly with your brand, but build comprehensive individual profiles that make it possible to provide a highly personalised and engaging customer experience.
+Gathering this data in one place can help you understand not only how your customers interact both directly and indirectly with your brand, but build comprehensive individual profiles that make it possible to provide a highly personalised and engaging customer experience.
 This can include multiple streams, such as delivering highly targeted news feeds or customised advertising and marketing messages.
 Such initiatives help to build and reinforce engagement over time, driving conversion, retention and loyalty rates.
 Crucially as your audience continues to evolve over time, technology must allow you to easily adapt your business model to reflect their changing needs.
 Once your data shows you a new need emerging you need to move quickly to provide the relevant service.

 How we can help